frame-lang/frame-docs/advanced_frame/cli_programs.rst

 Command Line Interactive Programs
 =================================

+Command Line Interactive Programs make up a broad category of software applications.
-Another use case for machines that loop are command line applications that repeatedly poll users for input.
+Here we will explore some simple programs that repeatedly poll users for input.
 In the example below, the locus of control is in the infinite loop inside the enter event handler of the **$GetInput** state: